Mark Kayser Q&A

 How many states, provinces and countries have you hunted?

-19 states, 5 Canadian provinces and 3 countries (Namibia, South Africa and Argentina).
-So far I haven’t hunted any planets, but I am willing and able.
+19 states, 6 Canadian provinces and 4 countries (Namibia, South Africa, Mozambique and Argentina).
+So far, I haven’t hunted any planets, but I am willing and able if Elon is listening.

 Where was your first extreme hunt?